donno/warehouse51/peparser/README.md

 * Create a HTML page that uses the JavaScript implementation which allows the user to provide a executable file and it lists the information (values) in a browser.
-  I already have a working prototype for being able to this it just lacking the ability to display the results on the page.
+This is what pe.html does but I would like to theme it better and provide support for handling enumerations, flags and also the ability to switch between decimal and hexadecimal display.
+It also needs some styling.

 Authors
 ---------